 We may earn money or products from the companies mentioned in this post.

-How to Start a Rye Sourdough Starter is from The Week-end Bakery.
+How to Start a Sourdough Starter or should I say a Rye sourdough starter, is from The Week-end Bakery.
 It makes the absolutely best rye sourdough bread ever.
 I started my rye sourdough starter in July of 2012.
 I’ve made Rye Sourdough Bread at least once a week ever since.
 I have given the link for The Week-end Bakery, so you can follow the easy directions and start your own rye sourdough starter too.
 Have fun with your new starter!

 All Sourdough Starters